Quick Summary

 World Earth Day: Environmеntal Awarеnеss, Education.

-Have you ever wondered why the ocean tastes salty but the lake near your house doesn’t?
+Have you ever wondered why is the ocean salty but the lake near your house doesn’t?
 It all boils down to water flow and the type of minerals involved.

 Freshwater Flow: